We manufacture all thermocouples (Type K, J, T, N, E, R etc) to your specification, typically shipped within five days

 In all cases, great care is taken by the suppliers to ensure that the conductors are correctly manufactured, and installed into the sensor housing under closely controlled conditions.
 Thus, the amount of change the heated region of the conductors may experience during service (which affects uniformity) is minimized.
 This is important, since it is this unit that will almost certainly be sitting in the area of greatest temperature gradient, and therefore contributing to most of the output voltage (see Part 1, Section 2).

 An alternative form of construction uses mineral insulated (MI) cable, where the thermocouple conductors are embedded in a closely compacted, inert mineral powder, and surrounded by a metal sheath (like stainless steel or nickel alloy) to form a hermetically sealed assembly.
 The sheath functions as a useful protective cover.
-This type of device is available with sheath diameters ranging from 0.25mm to 12.7mm.
-Lengths can be from a few millimetres to hundreds of metres.
+This type of device is available with sheath diameters ranging from 0.010” to 0.5”.
+Lengths can be from a few inches to hundreds of feet.

 For rather special applications, where high speed response is needed, it can be advantageous for an MI thermocouple to be manufactured with the junction itself exposed.
 However, this style of junction requires the expertise and skill of an experienced technician.